-2020 is our fourth year for Make Music Milwaukee!
-With all the changes happening in the world Make Music Day may look different this year, but we plan to keep the music playing no matter what!
+2022 is our sixth year for Make Music Milwaukee!
 Whether virtually or in person, we always look forward to celebrating music in Milwaukee with you on June, 21st.

-In the interest of safety and accessibility, Make Music Milwaukee is going virtual this year on June 21st, 2020.
 Make Music is part of Make Music Day, the worldwide music celebration held each June 21, the summer solstice.
-Typically featuring free outdoor concerts, performances, music lessons jam sessions and other musical events on streets, sidewalks, parks and public spaces in Milwaukee and across the U.S., this year’s Make Music Day will take a virtual approach to encourage all people, of all musical abilities, to celebrate the joy of making music.
-Over 85 U.S. cities and the entire states of Connecticut, Hawaii, Vermont and Wisconsin will take part in Make Music Day 2020, further demonstrating the power of music to unite and uplift people, spread joy and build community amid this challenging and unprecedented time.
+Featuring concerts, performances, music lessons jam sessions and other musical events on streets, sidewalks, parks and public spaces in Milwaukee and across the U.S. Make Music Day encourages all people, of all musical abilities, to celebrate the joy of making music.

 In 1982, Jack Lang and his staff at the Ministry of Culture dreamed up an idea for a new kind of musical holiday.
 They imagined a day where free, live music would be everywhere: street corners and parks, rooftops and gardens, store fronts and mountaintops.

 And, unlike a typical music festival, anyone and everyone would be invited to join and play music, or host performances.
 The event would take place on the summer solstice, June 21, and would be called Fête De La Musique.
 (In French, the name means both “festival of music” and “make music!”)